 Understanding German Schnitzel: Origins and Traditions

-Schnitzel has a long history that goes back thousands of years.
+It has a long history that goes back thousands of years.
 The Romans started breading and frying thin meat cuts around 1 BC.
 This began a tradition that is loved all over the world.

 The Roman Culinary Legacy